DonutL0rd/LoRA_MLX-LM/SingleLoRA/README.md

 *   **Config:** `lora_config.yaml`

 ### 3. Test
-Run the chat script again to see your new adapters in action.
+Run the chat script again to verify the new adapters.

 ## Technical Details